-In the public right of way, only PGE-approved excavation contractors can work under a PGE streetoperating permit.
+In the public Right of Way permit, only PGE-approved excavation contractors can work under a PGE street-operating permit.
 If operating under a PGE street-operating permit, PGE will acquire the permit and provide a copy to the contractor.
 See section 4.1 Classification of Excavation Contractors for more information.

-3 Design
+3 Design Phase